GEP-713: Metaresources and Policy Attachment¶

 (This is a hypothetical example: no ColorPolicy resource is defined in Gateway API.)

-• A metaresource MAY include additional fields specifying a so-called merge strategy, i.e., how the metaresource should be combined with other metaresources that affect the same target resource(s).
-This typically include directives for dealing with conflicting and/or missing specs, such as for applying default and/or override values on the target resources.
+- A policy MAY include additional fields specifying a so-called merge strategy, i.e., how the policy should be combined with other policies that affect the same target resource(s).
+This typically include directives for dealing with conflicting and/or missing specs.

-The targets of a metaresource are other Kubernetes objects (or parts of objects), including virtual kinds.
-They are referenced in the metaresources by name or using other referencing mechanisms.
+The targets of a Policy object are other Kubernetes objects (or parts of objects), including virtual kinds.
+They are referenced in the policies by name or using other referencing mechanisms.

 All kinds of references SHOULD also specify Group, Version and Kind (GVK) information as part of the target (unless the API ensures no more than one kind of object can be targeted).